edgeworx/docs/content/en/docs/ai/anonymous-statistics.md

 ## Opt-Out

 You can opt out from sending anonymous statistics via the `DARCYAI_DISABLE_TELEMETRY` environment variable.
 You can set this variable with the following command: `export DARCYAI_DISABLE_TELEMETRY=1`.
+You can also pass